monica-tuttle/ccac_data_analytics/README.md

-# Coding portfolio in Python, R, and PostgreSQL
+# Coding assignments in Python, R, and PostgreSQL